README file from

 | Fenced divs | ::: {.theorem #thm title="Theorem &"} |

-Renders Pandoc fenced divs with optional titles, numbering, and local @id references. |
+Renders Pandoc fenced divs with optional titles, numbering, local @id references, and rail-drag block moves in Live Preview. |

 | Custom label lists | {::P} Premise |